adamturtle/EventSauce/docs/docs/event-sourcing.md

 ## Event and Message Driven Programming

-Event sourcing is a style of programming that builds off event- and rmessage-driven programming.
+Event sourcing is a style of programming that builds off event- and message-driven programming.
 In this style of programming the focus is put on communication.
-Because we're primarily modelling using messages communicating change is very easy to facilitate.
+Because we're primarily modelling using messages, communicating change is very easy to facilitate.

 ## The cost and trade-offs

-Coming from data-centric modelling, event sourcing is a pretty big paradigm shifts.
+Coming from data-centric modelling, event sourcing is a pretty big paradigm shift.
 It is also not a cost-free solution.
 Like many things in our work-field, by introducing event sourcing into your application you're trading one set of problems with another.
 You're also implicitly opting out of some things.
 Querying the current state of the